 Year Joined MKLM: 2011

-At Casa de Clara, a facility for Brazilian Elderly run by Franciscan NGO SEFRAS, Sirikit works on programs that empower the elderly in defending their rights and help seniors build their self-esteem through participation in exercise, dance, music, arts and crafts.
+At Casa de Clara, a day care center for the vulnerable elderly, Siri works on programs that empower the elderly to defend their rights and build their self-esteem through participation in exercise, dance, music, arts and crafts.

 Siri shares: “Wherever there is a refugee, a prisoner, a homeless person or a person in need, there is Christ himself awaiting our visit and help.
 I am grateful for this opportunity to serve the poor and the oppressed (it’s what my heart has always wanted to do), and for the gift of witnessing God’s loving presence in each person.”